Love-is-Grover/GROVER007/README.md

 - 👋 Hi, I’m @GROVER007
 - 👀 I’m interested in python and front end development
 - 🌱 I’m currently learning Java
-- 💞️ I’m looking to collaborate on desktop applications using tkinter module of python
+- 💞️ I’m looking to collaborate on desktop applications
 - 📫 How to reach me -  lovish.grover.007@gmail.com

 <!---